graphcore-research/kg-topology-toolbox/README.md

 edge_dcs = kgtt.edge_degree_cardinality_summary()
 ```

-This will return a DataFrame with the cardinality patterns of the KG, where again values have been computed for each edge contained with the graph.
+This will return a DataFrame with the cardinality patterns of the KG, where again values have been computed for each edge contained within the graph.

 The values computed by the [`edge_degree_cardinality_summary`](https://graphcore-research.github.io/kg-topology-toolbox/generated/kg_topology_toolbox.topology_toolbox.KGTopologyToolbox.html#kg_topology_toolbox.topology_toolbox.KGTopologyToolbox.edge_degree_cardinality_summary) method include triple cardinality (one-to-one, one-to-many, many-to-one, many-to-many), head and tail degrees and other cardinality metrics.